lupyuen/lupyuen.github.io/src/ci3.md

 # Appendix: Self-Hosted GitHub Runners

-_Have we tried Self-Hosted GitHub Runners?_
+_To run the Complete Suite of CI Checks on every PR...
+We could use Self-Hosted GitHub Runners?_

 Yep I tested Self-Hosted GitHub Runners, I wrote about my experience here: [__"Continuous Integration for Apache NuttX RTOS"__](https://lupyuen.github.io/articles/ci)

-- GitHub Runners are actually quite complex to setup.
+- __Self-Hosted GitHub Runners__ are actually quite complex to setup.
 And the machine needs to be [__properly secured__](https://cwiki.apache.org/confluence/display/INFRA/GitHub+self-hosted+runners#:~:text=However%20this%20is%20not%20something%20to%20tackle%20lightly%2C%20as%20Infra%20will%20not%20manage%20or%20secure%20your%20VM%C2%A0%2D%20that%20is%20up%20to%20you.), in case any unauthorised code is pushed down from GitHub.

 - We don't have budget to set up [__Virtual Machines maintained by IT Security Professionals__](https://cwiki.apache.org/confluence/display/INFRA/GitHub+self-hosted+runners#:~:text=However%20this%20is%20not%20something%20to%20tackle%20lightly%2C%20as%20Infra%20will%20not%20manage%20or%20secure%20your%20VM%C2%A0%2D%20that%20is%20up%20to%20you.) for GitHub Runners anyway